 - To tag and untag the VM and to create and delete tags, see Using tags.

 By default, XenCenter allocates one core per socket for each vCPU.
-The Topology drop-down list displays valid cores-per-socket combinations.
+The Topology list displays valid cores-per-socket combinations.
 Select an option from the list to modify this setting.

-Depending on the number of vCPUs you select, XenCenter displays a list of options where the number of vCPUs will be divisible by the number of cores per socket.
+Depending on the number of vCPUs you select, XenCenter displays a list of options where the number of vCPUs is divisible by the number of cores per socket.
 For example, if you specify 8 vCPUs for your VM, the number of cores per socket can only be 1, 2, 4, or 8.
 If you specify 5 vCPUs, the number of cores per socket can only be 1 or 5.

-Current number of vCPUs (for Linux VMs): This drop-down displays the current number of vCPUs allocated to the VM.
+Current number of vCPUs (for Linux VMs): This list displays the current number of vCPUs allocated to the VM.
 You can increase the number of vCPUs allocated to the VM even when the VM is running by choosing the required number of vCPUs from the list.

 vCPU priority for this virtual machine

-vCPU priority is the priority given to each of the VM’s vCPUs during host CPU scheduling, relative to all of the other VMs running on the same host server.
+vCPU priority is the priority given to each of the VM’s vCPUs during host CPU scheduling, relative to the other VMs running on the same host server.
 To adjust the vCPU priority for the VM, move the vCPU slider.